Tom-P7/spimcube/README.md

 The package has three modules:

 - ``spimclass`` containing the main objects implemented in the package, i.e ``Spim`` and ``SpimInterface``.
-- ``functions`` mostly functions used internally in the class defined in ``spimclass``.
+- ``functions`` mostly functions used internally in the classes defined in ``spimclass``.
 - ``procedures``, included for personal purposes.

 ##### ``Spim`` object

 Object used to initialize the set of data.
-It has multiple initialization method depending on the user raw data.
+It has multiple initialization methods depending on the user raw data.
+It possesses methods allowing for diverse kind of map plot: the default one being "spectrally filtered spatial image" with the method ``intensity_map``.

+##### ``SpimInterface`` object

+Object that implement the GUI.
+It is conceived in such a way that if the user identifies interesting data points or ROI within the GUI, he can easily switch to command line interface (CLI) to manipulate those.
+Actually, this GUI is thought as an exploration tool for datacube before going to more thorough analysis through classical CLI.

 ### Installation and upgrade